Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_data/scanning_conveyor.md

 It is most commonly used as a part of an item counter or a trigger, activated by a specific item.

 # data_scanner_variables
-ie.manual.entry.conveyor_scanner.vars_out.s.main=Scanned item
+ie.manual.entry.scanning_conveyor.vars_out.s.main=Scanned item
-ie.manual.entry.conveyor_scanner.vars_out.s.sub=Scanned item (with its id, durability and NBT), process using the ItemStack circuit
+ie.manual.entry.scanning_conveyor.vars_out.s.sub=Scanned item (with its id, durability and NBT), process using the ItemStack circuit